codeFusionTeam/codeFusionTeam.github.io/README.md

 By default, GitHub will look for an index.html file in your folder if you just go to "codefusionteam.github.io/FOLDER" and you do not specify a file to go to.

 For instance, to see my live code, you would go to "codefusionteam.github.io/testingAPIs"

+# Editing other people's code

+If you want to edit someone elses code, ask them before you edit it, or just copy the files and edit your own version.